Two-dimensional orbital-obstructed insulators with higher-order band topology: Structural and symmetry properties of space group P materials

 The structures with formula MX$_2$ can be generically described under this SG by the identification of the WP for each type of atom.
 The M atom located at the origin of the unit cell corresponds to the $1a$ WP, and the pair of X atoms compose the $2d$ WP.
 This last WP implies that the structure has a buckled configuration (see Fig. \ref{fig1}).
 The occupied WPs play a key role in the symmetry description in real and momentum space.

 As time-reversal symmetry and spatial inversion are both present, all energy bands will be twofold degenerate along the entire Brillouin zone (BZ).
 The relevant high-symmetry points of the BZ are $\Gamma$, $M$ and $K$.
-In addition, as spin-orbit is not negligible, the double space group irreducible representations (irreps) are employed to characterize the bands at high-symmetry points (HSPs) \cite{bilbao_doubleSG}.
-The monolayer BZ along with their HSPs is shown in Fig.\ref{fig1}.
+Since spin-orbit coupling is also considered, double space group irreducible representations (irreps) are considered \cite{bilbao_doubleSG}. \com{Note that both SG No. 164 and layer group No. 72 share the same irreps at these high-symmetry points, so a one-to-one correspondence can be established.} The monolayer BZ along with their HSPs is shown in Fig.\ref{fig1}.
 In this scenario, bands are at most twofold degenerate, which allows us to study each twofold degenerate band separately.
 Another important ingredient that is derived from real space symmetry is the type of band representation that atomic orbitals induce in momentum space.
-Although we use double-valued irreps, analyzing the symmetry features of the atomic orbitals allows to relate the BR with the inducing spinful orbitals at the occupied atomic sites.
+Although we use double-valued irreps, analyzing the symmetry features of the atomic orbitals allows to relate the \com{band representation (BR)} with the inducing spinful orbitals at the occupied atomic sites.

 For SG No. 164 we need to consider each occupied WP separately.
-In the case of $1a$, the local symmetry is described by the site-symmetry group (SSG) P$\bar{3}m1$, the complete point group of the SG \cite{aroyo_bilbao_2006,aroyo_bilbao_2006-1,aroyo_crystallography_2011}.
+For WP $1a$, the local symmetry is described by the site-symmetry group (SSG) P$\bar{3}m1$, the complete point group of the SG \cite{aroyo_bilbao_2006,aroyo_bilbao_2006-1,aroyo_crystallography_2011}.
 Under this local symmetry, the crystalline field produces atomic level splittings that group the atomic levels in sets with a maximal twofold degeneracy \cite{dresselhaus_group_2008}.
 In addition, as inversion is present in the SSG, $p$ orbitals transform differently from $d$ and $s$ orbitals.
 Therefore, we can identify the irreps that label the BR for each set of orbitals, as summarized in Table \ref{TABLE_I}.
 The same process can be repeated for the $2d$ WP, whose SSG is P$3m1$.
 In this case no inversion is present, and then there is no distinction of atomic orbitals related to spatial parity.
 Thus, the orbitals located at this WP are classified mainly by the degeneracy resulting from the crystal field splitting.
-A summary of the BRs that can be obtained from atomic orbitals located at this WP is presented in Table \ref{TABLE_I}.
+A summary of the BRs that can be obtained from atomic orbitals located at this WP is also presented in Table \ref{TABLE_I}.

 The data in Table I will be useful for characterizing the OOAI phase, and is also the starting point to construct a minimal tight-binding model that illustrates this topological phase.